nicwells22/duckdb_ui/README.md

 ## 📊 Features

 - **SQL Editor**: Write and execute SQL queries with syntax highlighting
-- **Schema Browser**: Explore database structure with an intuitive interface
+- **Schema Browser**: Explore database structure in the left sidebar
 - **Data Import**: Easily import CSV files into your database
 - **Multiple Databases**: Connect to and manage multiple DuckDB databases
 - **Responsive Design**: Works on desktop and tablet devices